Resources for Basic Computer and Mobile Skills

 Navigates and utilizes common functions of known software.
 Applies these skills to similar applications, seeking assistance as needed.
 (BCM 1.3.2)

-Word (GCF Global): Learn the basics of Microsoft Word, including formatting text, saving and sharing documents, modifying line and paragraph spacing, using tables and columns, and more.
+Word (LearnFree): Learn the basics of Microsoft Word, including formatting text, saving and sharing documents, modifying line and paragraph spacing, using tables and columns, and more.

 Microsoft Word (Northstar): Learn the basics of Microsoft Word, including creating and saving, organizing, formatting, and finishing a document.